 The Program has been provided lists of properties that received SBA, FEMA, and CDBG-DR assistance for past storms.
-Applicants that received past assistance and whose homes are located in the 100-year floodplain according to the FEMA Flood Insurance Rate Map (FIRM) that was in effect at the time of Ian were required to carry a policy of flood insurance at the time of Ian.
+Applicants that received past assistance and whose homes are located in the 100-year floodplain according to the FEMA Flood Insurance Rate Map (FIRM) that was in effect at the time of Hurricane Ian were required to carry a policy of flood insurance at the time of Hurricane Ian.
 If the Applicant was required to carry flood insurance, the Program first determines whether the Applicant's property address appears on the FEMA-provided list of properties whose owners filed flood insurance claims after Hurricane Ian.
 Applicants that filed flood insurance claims through the NFIP are presumed to have satisfied the requirement to carry flood insurance.
-Applicants who did not file claims may provide proof of flood insurance coverage by providing documentation that their home was covered by a policy of flood insurance issued through the NFIP or through a private insurer that was in force on September 28, 2022.
+Applicants who did not file claims may provide proof of flood insurance coverage by providing documentation that their home was covered by a policy of flood insurance 28, 2022.

-In the absence of data showing that the Applicant filed a Hurricane Ian NFIP claim, Applicants may submit proof that they carried a policy of flood insurance that was in force on September 28, 2022, through the NFIP or through another insurer.
+In the absence of data showing that the Applicant filed a Hurricane Ian NFIP claim, Applicants may submit proof that they carried a policy of flood insurance that was in force on September 28, 2022 to present, through the NFIP or through another insurer.